alexdglover/alexdglover.github.io/_posts/2017-05-11-bash-hacks-as-first-class-commands.md

 bundle exec stack_master “$@”
 ```

-Once I created `/usr/local/bin/be` and populated it with those lines, executing
+Once I created `/usr/local/bin/sm` and populated it with those lines, executing
-`be` behaved exactly as the original alias, but is also available in all shells.
+`sm` behaved exactly as the original alias, but was also compatible with
+aws-vault.

 For those of you using the same toolset of aws-vault, stack_master, and
 SparkleFormation, I further condensed my command.
 Note that this only works if